 His recent work is mainly about the allocation of official development assistance and vulnerabilities.
 His latest book Out of the trap.
-Supporting the least developed countries will be launched in New York in November 2019.
+Supporting the least developed countries was launched in New York in November 2019.

 In 1992 he received the "El Fasi Prize for French-speaking research".